Grey Coat Hospital: 21st century

 In 2009 construction began on a new arts block at Lower School under the Building Schools for the Future programme.
 The school became a Language College in 2002, and in 2008 was also granted the status of Training School.
-The school encourages all students to take part in a language exchange, usually in Years 9 or 10, and has partnered with schools in Münster in Germany and Pamplona, Spain, along with a long-established link with two secondary schools in Tokyo, offering the opportunity for six girls in Year 10 to spend 10 days in Japan.
-In its most recent inspection report in 2009, Ofsted again assessed the school as "outstanding".
+The school encourages all students to take part in a language exchange, usually in Years 9 or 10, and has partnered with schools in Münster, Germany and Pamplona, Spain, along with a long-established link with two secondary schools in Tokyo, offering an opportunity for six girls in Year 10 to spend 10 days in Japan.
+In its most recent inspection report in 2009, Ofsted assessed the school as "outstanding".

-In early 2015 the school came to the attention of the press when it became known that Prime Minister David Cameron was enrolling his daughter to the school.
+In early 2015 the school came to the attention of the press when it became known that Prime Minister David Cameron was enrolling his daughter.
 At the time, Michael Gove, who had been Secretary of State for Education from 2010 to 2014, and his wife, journalist Sarah Vine, had already had their daughter enrolled since the previous year.

-On 24 November 2020, a year 12 student, Christina Adane, was chosen as one of The BBC 100 Women of 2020, the broadcaster's list of 100 most inspiring and influential women from around the world for 2020.
+On 24 November 2020, a year 12 student, Christina Adane, was chosen as one of The BBC 100 Women of 2020, a list of the most inspiring and influential women from around the world.
 Adane was behind the UK petition for free school meals over the summer holidays, which footballer Marcus Rashford supported.
-As the youth board co-chairwoman of Bite Back 2030, a campaign to fight injustice in the food industry – and having received free school meals herself – Adane campaigned to make sure no child in the UK goes hungry.

 Governance

+The school became an academy on 1 July 2012.
 The current head teacher is Susanne Staab, who succeeded Siân Maddrell in late 2019.
-In turn, Maddrell had succeeded Rachel Allard in April 2011.
+Maddrell had succeeded Rachel Allard in April 2011.

-The school became an academy on 1 July 2012.